John Warren (Australian politician)

 John Warren (3 September 1830 – 13 September 1914) was an Australian pastoralist and politician.
 He was a member of the South Australian Legislative Council from 1888 to 1912, representing North-Eastern District.

-History
+Biography

 Warren was born the son of John Warren Snr at Coxton Farm, near Elgin, Morayshire, Scotland.
 His father emigrated to South Australia in 1838, perhaps on the same boat as his friend Thomas Hogarth.
 The son followed four years later and joined his parents at Mount Crawford.
 Warren joined Hogarth in developing a pastoral lease at Strangways Springs until the death of Hogarth, then around 1882 another lease near the Australian Overland Telegraph Line with Hogarth's sons.

 In 1852 he went to the Victorian gold fields for a brief period.
-On his return to South Australia he became Chairman of Mt Crawford District Council.
+On his return to South Australia he became chairman of Mt Crawford District Council.

 Warren married Margaret Hogarth on 11 December 1863, six months after the death of his mother, Lydia Campbell Warren (ca.1785 – 1 June 1863).